Melbourne Airport Environs Safeguarding Standing Advisory Committee

 - PPN75: Planning Requirements for Heliports and Helicopter Landing Sites (PDF, 278.6 KB) or (DOC, 78.0 KB)

 Air ambulance services play an increasing and critical role in emergency healthcare.
 The Department of Health has prepared design guidelines setting out the requirements for heliports and associated airspace for flightpath protection including spatial considerations, access, lighting, flight path design, protection measures and operational issues.
-The Department of Health and Human Services has published Design Guidelines for Helicopter Medical Transport Landing Sites.
+The Department of Health has published Design Guidelines for Helicopter Medical Transport Landing Sites.

 The Victorian Government will support a planning for airports and safeguarding training program for planners and related professionals.
 Details of the training course will be provided here when they are available.